 Absorb the history which seeps from every corner of the hotel

 Just a short walk to the park gate of the Victoria Falls

 There are two very distinct seasons at the Victoria Falls, the wet/flood season and the dry season.
 These seasons do not reflect the quantity of rain, rather reflect the volume of flow of the Zambezi River.
 From around March through to July the river surges in size as the rainfall in Angola and Zambia from months before swells the current.
 The falls are at their most dramatic at this time of year with huge columns of spray.
 The nights are cold and the days warm at this time of year.
 From around September to January the water levels drop, the falls are more accessible and views are clearer as the flow can drop in volume by 90%.
 It is worth noting that the rains come from late October through to February, this combined with high heat, 40 celcius or more, in October and November, causes high levels of humidity.

-Call us on to start planning your vacation to Victoria Falls Hotel or take a look at our itineraries to Victoria Falls
+Call us on to start planning your holiday to Victoria Falls Hotel or take a look at our itineraries to Zimbabwe

 Fondly known as the 'Grand Old Lady of the Falls', the Victoria Falls Hotel was established in 1904 welcoming visitors from throughout colonial Africa and beyond.
 A wonderfully atmospheric hotel in a fantastic location, ten minutes walk from the falls.

 Opening its doors in 1904, the Victoria Falls Hotel, the 'Grand Old Lady of the Falls', has seen it all over the years.
 Set in its commanding position with views down to the Victoria Falls Bridge and the column of spray that rises from the falls themselves, it is easy to see why this hotel has been a favourite of visitors for so long.